vmware/terraform-provider-vmc/website/docs/index.html.markdown

 ## Argument Reference

-The following arguments are used to configure the VMware VMC Provider:
+The following arguments are used to configure the VMware Cloud on AWS Provider:

 * `api_token` - (Required) API token is used to authenticate when calling VMware Cloud Services APIs.
    This token is scoped within the organization.